Stage 4: Promotions and Planning

 Student Selection: Interviewing and Selecting Students

-- Once your application deadline (December 1 or January 31) has closed the Field Schools Program Assistant will review your applications for eligibility and completion.
+- Once your application deadline (January 31) has closed, the Field Schools Program Assistant will review your applications for eligibility and completion.
 Once done, they will email you the instructions of how to review applications in ISS’ system, including notes they have made about each application.
 In most cases, you will receive this email within a few business days of your application deadline.

 - ISS recommends you conduct interviews as part of the student selection process.
 ISS can provide templates of interview questions, although we are not able to schedule interviews or participate in the actual interviews.
 The application deadline you choose along with whether or not you plan to hold interviews will impact your field school timeline.
 You will therefore need to decide at (or before) the Field School Renewal Meeting whether or not you plan to conduct interviews.
 See SFU Field School Application Interview (login required) for a set of interview questions we recommend you adapt to your program.